Bytecrowds/bytecrowds/README.md

   * [y.js-codemirror](https://github.com/yjs/y-codemirror) : y.js codemirror adapter

 ## Serverless Backend
-  * we are using a custom [Ably](https://ably.com/) provider for syncing the clients
+  * we are using a custom [Ably](https://ably.com/) provider for syncing the clients ( thanks to the Ably team for helping with the provider )
-  * [cloudflare-workers](https://workers.cloudflare.com/) for interacting with the database
+  * [cloudflare-workers](https://workers.cloudflare.com/) for interacting with the database and [tsndr's router](https://github.com/tsndr/cloudflare-worker-router) for routing
   * [upstash](https://upstash.com/) for persisting the data to redis

 ##  How it works?